 Ancient Wisdom, Modern Practice

-Eight Branches Academy of Eastern Medicine and Healing Arts Centre offers training in Acupuncture, Traditional Chinese Medicine and holistic therapies in Toronto, Ontario.
+Eight Branches Academy of Eastern Medicine offers training in Acupuncture and Traditional Chinese Medicine in Toronto, Ontario, Canada.
 Eight Branches hosts classes and workshops promoting restoration of health and prevention of illness.
-Learn more about Chinese Medicine and Acupuncture at our Toronto campus located in the Annex in downtown Toronto, Ontario.

 Toronto Acupuncture School

 Compliant with the criteria set out by the major North American regulatory bodies, the Eight Branches curriculum is taught by an expert faculty and meets the highest standards in the field of Acupuncture and Traditional Chinese Medicine.
 Our commitment to graduate success is reflected by our graduates having outperformed their peers on National Regulatory Board Examinations.
-Eight Branches Graduates have the highest pass rate on Board Exams in Ontario.
-Eight Branches Graduates have a 96% success rate as compared to a 68% national average.
+Eight Branches Graduates have a 90% success rate as compared to a 68% national average.
 In addition, we offer our students extensive internship opportunities, mentorship and support after graduation.

 Eight Branches is the only Acupuncture School in Toronto that includes advanced training in acupuncture, moxibustion, herbology and western medicine.
 The curriculum is further enriched with training in: